brooklynrob/InnerSource/capability_model/capability_model.md

-# InnerSource Training Topics
+# InnerSource Training Topics and Readings
-## Background, Context, History
+## Open Source Roots
 ### Open Source -- What is it?
 * Open source: A licensing model
 * Open source: A set of development practices